Ten Years (Eighty Years' War): 1588: The Spanish Armada

 Externally, the preparations Philip was making for an invasion of England were all too evident.
 This growing threat prompted Elizabeth to take a more neutral stance in the Netherlands.
-Oldenbarnevelt proceeded unhindered to break the opposition.
+Johan van Oldenbarnevelt proceeded unhindered to break the opposition.
 She appreciated that she needed Dutch naval co-operation to defeat the threatened invasion and that opposing Oldenbarnevelt's policies, or supporting his enemies, was unlikely to get it.
 The position of Holland was also improved when Adolf of Nieuwenaar died in a gunpowder explosion in October 1589, enabling Oldenbarnevelt to engineer his succession as stadtholder of Utrecht, Gelderland and Overijssel by Maurice, with whom he worked hand in glove.

-The role of the budding Dutch navy in the defeat of the Spanish Armada in August 1588, has often been under-exposed.
-It was crucial, however.
+The role of the budding Dutch navy in the defeat of the Spanish Armada in August 1588 was crucial.
 After the fall of Antwerp the Sea-Beggar veterans under admiral Justinus van Nassau (the illegitimate elder brother of Maurice) had been blockading Antwerp and the Flemish coast with their nimble flyboats.
 These mainly operated in the shallow waters off Zeeland and Flanders that larger warships with a deeper draught, like the Spanish and English galleons, could not safely enter.
 The Dutch therefore enjoyed unchallenged naval superiority in these waters, even though their navy was inferior in naval armament.
 An essential element of the plan of invasion, as it was eventually implemented, was the transportation of a large part of Parma's Army of Flanders as the main invasion force in unarmed barges across the English Channel.
 These barges would be protected by the large ships of the Armada.
 However, to get to the Armada, they would have to cross the zone dominated by the Dutch navy, where the Armada could not go.
 This problem seems to have been overlooked by the Spanish planners, but it was insurmountable.
 Because of this obstacle, England never was in any real danger.
 However, as it turned out, the English navy defeated the Armada before the embarkation of Parma's army could be implemented, turning the role of the Dutch moot.
 The Army of Flanders escaped the drowning death Justinus and his men had in mind for them, ready to fight another day.